critocrito/dashp/Readme.md

 **Parameters**

--   `f` **([Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)> | [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)&lt;any>)** The function to apply to the
-    value of p.
+-   `f` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)&lt;any>** The function to apply to the value of p.
 This function can either return a value or the promise for a value.
-This function can also be a promise that resolves to a function.
--   `p` **([Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;any> | any)** The promise that resolves to the arguments for the function.
-This can either be a single value, an Array or a promise resolving to any of those.
+-   `p` **any** The promise that resolves to the arguments for the function.
+The promise can either resolve to a single value or an array of values.

 **Examples**